eddie-energy/eddie/docs/1-running/region-connectors/region-connector-aiida.md

 a new permission.
 The region connector sends a response with the handshake information for AIIDA.
 When the customer grants the permission, their AIIDA instance will send data and status messages to separate topics on the MQTT broker.

-All messages are sent directly from AIIDA to the MQTT broker, nothing is routed through this region connector (RC).
+All messages are sent directly from AIIDA to the MQTT broker and routed through the Region Connector (RC), which then forwards them to the active outbound connectors.

 This RC also subscribes to the status message topic and updates the internal status of a permission when such a message is received.